 We never had huge birthday bashes with carnivals, or DJs, the stuff you see on TV.
 So, I am not sure where my extreme fascination with birthdays came from, but I am that person everyone hates.

-Thankfully, my mom knew if I missed that moment the whole town would hear me crying for days, weeks, months…let us face it I probably still would be crying over it today.
-She stopped the staff and asked them to come back in a few minutes so I could have the moment I was waiting for, the attention I was dreaming of since my last birthday.
+Thankfully, my mom knew if I missed that moment, the whole town would hear me crying for days, weeks, months…let us face it I probably still would be crying over it today.
+She stopped the staff and asked them to come back in a few minutes, so I could have the moment I was waiting for, the attention I was dreaming of since my last birthday.
 Not all superheroes wear capes.

 Exhibit 2: My elementary school up until 4th grade ended their day at 2:43 PM.
-I am almost 32 years old, and I can remember that because I was born at 2:43 PM and on my birthday I thought it was the COOLEST thing that the bell rang at my time of birth.
-I cannot remember what I had for breakfast if I took my multivitamin, who is who for my children, but I can remember 2:43 PM.
+I am almost 32 years old, and I can remember that because I was born at 2:43 PM, and on my birthday I thought it was the COOLEST thing that the bell rang at my time of birth.
+I cannot remember what I had for breakfast, if I took my multivitamin, or who is who for my children, but I can remember 2:43 PM.
 I know, I know…judge away, I am the weird birthday girl.

 Here’s some proof:

 What would he think of me in my thirties?
 Would I make him proud during this decade?
 What would I wish he could see?
 What would I be glad that he could not see?
-I feel like with every year I have grown as an individual, a wife, a mother, and it broke my heart that he would not be here physically to watch me continue to grow.
+I feel like with every year I have grown as an individual, a wife, and a mother, and it broke my heart that he would not be here physically to watch me continue to grow.

 Turning thirty without him scared me.
-I was scared to not have him along for the ride of a new decade.
+I was scared not to have him along for the ride of a new decade.
 I was scared to feel as if I left a piece of him in my twenties, a piece of him in my past.
 I was scared to be without him.

-Happy Birthday to all those annoying birthday counter downers and may I wish you an Appleby’s style singing by your friends and family this year.
+Happy Birthday to all those annoying birthday counter downers, and may I wish you an Appleby’s style singing by your friends and family this year.